Olsro/powervlc/README.md

 	- **Subsonic / Navidrome / Airsonic** — browse a music server the way a music player does, with search, favourites, gapless playback, server-side transcoding and downloads.
 	- **Podcast discovery (iTunes)** — search Apple's public directory, open a show with its artwork and description, and subscribe in one click.
 - **Radio-Browser.info directory** in the Internet section of the sidebar: browse the community webradio database by continent and country, or jump to a random station worldwide.
-- **Invidious instances guarded by an anti-bot challenge are handed to your browser.** PowerVLC does not try to solve JavaScript proof-of-work or captchas: it opens the page in the browser you already have — even a Mac OS X 10.4 machine runs a current one — and takes back the session the browser legitimately earned.
+- **Invidious instances guarded by an anti-bot challenge are handed to your browser.** PowerVLC does not try to solve JavaScript proof-of-work or captchas: it opens the page in the browser you already have — even a Mac OS X 10.4 machine can run a current one (PowerFox) — and takes back the session the browser legitimately earned.
 Only the *page* is ever handed over: the media itself is always fetched by the player.
-- **A PowerVLC browser add-on** is shipped with the application and installed in one click from the Help menu.
-It sends what the browser is playing over to the player, and it is the only way in on browsers older than Firefox 69 — the ones legacy Macs run.
+- **A PowerVLC browser add-on** for legacy Firefox, that can be installed in one click from the Help menu.
+It offers the ability to quickly send links to PowerVLC directly with a right click from a video content/link, and helps to pass the JavaScript challenges on protected Invidious instances.
+This new add-on was designed to work well especially with *neo-retro* browsers like PowerFox or Basilisk.

 ## Philosophy of this project